 and the teaching of kindness is on her tongue.

-I have been spending time camping in Proverbs these past few weeks and Proverbs 31 seems to get most of my time.
-It is mindful to remember that Proverbs are not promises for our lives but guides to help us in living productive and successful lives according to God’s ways.
-Proverbs is a great to get practical wisdom.
+I have been spending time camping in Proverbs these past few weeks, and Proverbs 31 seems to get most of my time.
+It is mindful to remember that Proverbs are not promises for our lives but guides to help us in living productive and successful lives according to God's ways.
+Proverbs are a great place to get practical wisdom.

 Speaking Words of Wisdom